Clayton0024/Auto-Bar/README.md

-Welcome to AutoBar, your cutting-edge Automatic Bartender Machine.
-Driven by a Raspberry Pi paired to a Raspad touchscreen, this innovative device incorporates peristaltic pumps to precisely handle fluids, while a 16-relay Modbus RTU control board seamlessly controls the mixing operations.
-For its user interface, AutoBar employs Eel—a lightweight, Electron-esque application—melding the dynamism of HTML, CSS (Bootstrap 5), and JavaScript on the front end with the robustness of Python on the backend.
+Welcome to AutoBar, the forefront of automated bartending technology.
+At its core, AutoBar utilizes a Raspberry Pi connected to a Raspad touchscreen, orchestrating a system of peristaltic pumps for accurate fluid management.
+The control over mixing operations is executed through a 16-relay Modbus RTU control board, ensuring precise and efficient drink preparation.
+For the user interface, AutoBar employs React aong with Shadcn to create an immersive and dynamic UI experience.
+This front-end framework is harmoniously integrated with a Python-powered backend, providing a solid foundation for mixing operations.
+This architecture not only enhances the user experience but also ensures that AutoBar operates with efficiency and reliability in automated drink mixing.

 ## Hardware Requirements